Jacob Kainen: Biography

 Kainen was finally granted admittance to Pratt in the fall of 1927.
-Though Kainen had a deep interest and appreciation for the old masters during this period of his life, he quickly found the Pratt curriculum backward, too anti-modernist, and dogmatic.
+Though he had a deep interest and appreciation for the old masters during this period of his life, he quickly found the Pratt curriculum backward, too anti-modernist, and dogmatic.
 Upon entering school his portraits and color choices remained warm in tone, but as he progressed they became brighter and more reminiscent of Cézanne's palette.
 In Kainen's final year of school, Pratt instituted a curriculum that focused more on commercial art and commercialized drawing styles.
 This catalyzed Kainen into a rebellion that resulted in his expulsion from the institute three weeks before graduation, and subjected him to further scorn from many of those associated with Pratt.

 This event proved monumental in Kainen's conceptual and artistic development.
 After his expulsion, Kainen sought out other avant-garde artists in the city, especially those who shared his institutional disdain.
 It led him to begin to engage with the emotive palette and gestures of German Expressionism and the social awareness and ferocity of social realism during the 1930s.
 He became a part of the New York Group, "interested in those aspects of contemporary life which reflect the deepest feelings of the people; their poverty, their surroundings, their desire for peace, their fight for life."
 His expressionist and social leanings began to definitively merge in the mid-1930s in works such as Tenement Fire (1934) and The Flood (1936).
+Kainen found interest in stylistic experimentation meant to convey expressive meaning.
+He was a member of "The Ten", which was a group of artists who promoted Expressionist art, exhibiting together from 1935 to 1939.
+The group had "three goals: they sought to represent the rawest human emotions, to use paint expressively rather than descriptively, and to focus on internal experience rather than external facts".

+Kainen's wrote a highly regarded and informative essay on the WPA Graphic Arts Division in a collection of essays called The New Deal Art Projects: An Anthology of Memoirs.

 Career

 Kainen also frequented cafeterias that had become the places where urban artists met to debate and develop ideas, both social and aesthetic.
 Kainen and Arshile Gorky became acquainted during a particular exchange in which they both defended the importance of copying master works and admitted to lurking in museums.
 The friendship with Gorky and his influence that resulted from their meeting would prove to be a lifelong one.
 Kainen was an active participant in the WPA's graphic arts program during the second half of the decade, but he eventually parted with the aesthetics of social realism in favor of abstraction.
 Yet his work would never lose its humanism or its concern for history: "However abstract the forms and colors seem, they should somehow give off an aura of human experience."
-When opportunities in New York for work with the WPA ran low, Kainen moved to Washington, DC. in 1942.
+When opportunities in New York for work with the WPA ran low, Kainen moved to Washington, DC in 1942.